NVlabs/tiny-cuda-nn/DOCUMENTATION.md

 From NeRF [[Mildenhall et al. 2020]](https://www.matthewtancik.com/nerf).
 Works better than OneBlob encoding if the dynamic range of the encoded dimension is high.
 However, suffers from stripe artifacts.

+The number of encoded dimensions is twice the specified number of frequencies for each input dimension.

 ```json5
 {
 	"otype": "Frequency", // Component type.